UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 The `CLUSTERING` model tries to simplify conditions and fares for the customer but sacrifices a part of the control of the carrier on his fares.

-Similar types of fares are defined to belong to the same “cluster”.
+Similar types of fares are defined to belong to the same cluster.
 The after sales conditions for a cluster are defined by the allocator.
 However, the after sales conditions must basic rules on after sales for that cluster.

 The clusters correspond to the flexibility a passenger receives to change the booked train.
 This corresponds directly